Hannah M. Teasdale - Poetry Publication

 Wednesday 10th April 2024, 7.00pm - Satellite of Love and Black Eyes presents the launch of Hannah M. Teasdale’s ‘Indelicate Sundays’.

-The night will also feature readings from a selected list of guest poets:
+The night also featured readings from a selected list of guest poets:

 Nick Lovell